Zuleyka Rivera: Reign

-After being crowned on July 23, 2006, in Los Angeles, Zuleyka was interviewed by many news teams in Los Angeles and when she arrived at her new home in New York.
+After being crowned on July 23, 2006, in Los Angeles, Zuleyka Rivera Mendoza was interviewed by many news teams in Los Angeles and when she arrived at her new home in New York.

-From the end of July until early August, Zuleyka traveled to Japan where she presented the Five Star Diamond Award to the Mandarin Oriental Hotel in Tokyo.
+From the end of July until early August, Zuleyka Rivera Mendoza traveled to Japan where she presented the Five Star Diamond Award to the Mandarin Oriental Hotel in Tokyo.
 She also participated in a photo shoot with Kurara Chibana in San Juan, Puerto Rico and in Tokyo, Japan.
-Miss Universe Japan (and first runner-up), and Zuleyka also visited Mikimoto, the creators of her dazzling crown.
-In late August, Zuleyka traveled to Indonesia where she attended the opening of a new spa, met with the Minister of Culture, and attended the Miss Indonesia Universe pageant where Agni Pratistha was crowned.
-While in Indonesia, Zuleyka also visited Bali.
-On September 4, 2006, Zuleyka returned to her home, Puerto Rico for an official homecoming celebration and parade.
-The following day, Zuleyka returned to her hometown of Salinas.
+Miss Universe Japan (and first runner-up), and Zuleyka Rivera Mendoza also visited Mikimoto, the creators of her dazzling crown.
+In late August, Zuleyka Rivera Mendoza traveled to Indonesia where she attended the opening of a new spa, met with the Minister of Culture, and attended the Miss Indonesia Universe pageant where Agni Pratistha was crowned.
+While in Indonesia, Zuleyka Rivera Mendoza also visited Bali.
+On September 4, 2006, Zuleyka Rivera Mendoza returned to her home, Puerto Rico for an official homecoming celebration and parade.
+The following day, Zuleyka Rivera Mendoza returned to her hometown of Salinas.

-As of April 2007, Zuleyka has traveled to the Czech Republic, France, Italy, Russia, Spain, Turkey, Greece, Kazakhstan, India, Mexico, Thailand, Brazil, Puerto Rico, Japan, and Indonesia, in addition to numerous trips around the United States.
+As of April 2007, Zuleyka Rivera Mendoza has traveled to the Czech Republic, France, Italy, Russia, Spain, Turkey, Greece, Kazakhstan, India, Mexico, Thailand, Brazil, Puerto Rico, Japan, and Indonesia, in addition to numerous trips around the United States.

-On April 1, 2007, Rivera appeared at WrestleMania 23 along with Miss USA 2007 Rachel Smith and Miss Teen USA 2006 Katie Blair, supporting Donald Trump in the Battle of the Billionaires match against Vince McMahon.
+On April 1, 2007, Zuleyka Rivera Mendoza appeared at WrestleMania 23 along with Miss USA 2007 Rachel Smith and Miss Teen USA 2006 Katie Blair, supporting Donald Trump in the Battle of the Billionaires match against Vince McMahon.

 She passed on her crown to Japan's Riyo Mori at the Miss Universe 2007 pageant, which was held in Mexico City, Mexico on May 28, 2007.

 Acting career

-After finishing her reign as Miss Universe, Rivera expressed her interest in an acting career.
+After finishing her reign as Miss Universe, Zuleyka Rivera Mendoza expressed her interest in an acting career.
 She debuted in the 2007 telenovela Dame Chocolate with Carlos Ponce and Karla Monroig.
 In 2010, she was offered the role of antagonist Rocío Lynch in the telenovela Alguien Te Mira.
 Later that year, she starred in Aurora as another antagonist, Diana del Valle.

-After a brief hiatus due to her pregnancy, Rivera returned to acting in 2012, with a lead role in Rosario.
-Rivera again plays the role of antagonist Sandra Díaz.
+After a brief hiatus due to her pregnancy, Zuleyka Rivera Mendoza returned to acting in 2012, with a lead role in Rosario.
+Zuleyka Rivera Mendoza again plays the role of antagonist Sandra Díaz.
 In an interview, Rivera said that she has acknowledged she has "the skills for this kind of [antagonist] roles...
 I handle them pretty well."
 In 2013, Rivera announced she would play the antagonist lead in the upcoming telenovela Cosita linda, which will start filming in May.

-Rivera also had a small role on the film Runner, Runner.
+Zuleyka Rivera Mendoza also had a small role on the film Runner, Runner.